YousifShafee/Trivia_Udacity_Course/backend/README.md

 POST '/questions/create'
 - Create new question and commit in database.
 - Request Arguments: {'question': string, 'answer': string, 'difficulty': integer, 'category': integer}
-- Returns: An object with a single key success and the value is True (if there is no required missing) or return 422 exception.
+- Returns: An object with a tow kies success and the value is True, question id (if there is no required missing) or return 422 exception.
-{"success": True}
+{"success": True, "question_id": question.id}

 DELETE '/questions/<int:question_id>'
 - Delete question by id and commit in database .
 - Request Arguments: None
-- Returns: An object with a single key success and the value is True (if nothing wrong) or return 422 exception.
+- Returns: An object with a tow kies success and the value is True, question id (if nothing wrong) or return 422 exception.
-{"success": True}
+{"success": True, "question_id": question.id}

 POST '/questions/search'
 - Search in questions by substring of the question and return the question.